Marrcych/INTRODUCTION-TO-ENGINEERING-RESEARCH/readme.md

 #### 1. Introductory information
 Fitbit dataset: Data_IER
-The MATLAB file was creating on the basis of Fitbit dataset.
+The MATLAB file was created on the basis of Fitbit dataset.
 It distinguishes study sample in accordance to their gender and year of study performed.

 #### 2. Methodological information
 Participants were asked to fill the form in which they answered questions regarding their demographics(gender,living situation,bmi).